exceljava/excel-java-talk/README.md

-# Code for LJC Talk "Tools for Working with Excel in Java"
+# Code for Talk "Tools for Working with Excel in Java"

 There are three projects in this repo corresponding to the three sections of the talk.